jonathanolson/slither/notes/patterns.md

   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
     - Add dependencies.json for phet-lib builds!!!!
   -
-  - Debug why BinaryPatternSolver is failing (in patternSolverFactory)
+  - REGENERATE RULES
+    - FaceColorDual-embeddings AND triangles were messed up.
+    - Create that "better vision for generation"
   -
   - Embeddings be index-based (we can still reproduce the effects of the maps)
   - Rule reduction using BinaryPatternSolver-like handling (apply rules)
-  -
     - PatternRule.withRulesApplied with BinaryRuleCollection(!)
       - WE NEED a "bail out condition" (like, either if FULLY SOLVED, or if when checking redundancy "we reached our pattern")
       - BinaryRuleCollection.matchXXX( targetFeatureSet, embedding, ruleIndex )
-      - Use FeatureSet.getBoardMatchState as a guide too (we have a TBoardFeatureData)
-      - Use PatternRule.fromBinary as guide
-      - Take the last bit of FeatureSet.getBoardMatchState (for matching FaceColorDualFeatures)
-      - Do the Pattern quick match with the binary AND a specific embedding.
   -
   - SAT.js (or alternative)
     - Check against https://www.inf.ufpr.br/dpasqualin/d3-dpll/